 1. Tangerine

 Just like yellow-red getting the name "orange" because of the fruit, tangerine also traces its origin to the fruit of the same name.
-This vivid orange shade got its name in 1899.
+This vivid shade of orange got its name in 1899.

 2. Peach

-As the name implies, the orange shade peach shares the same color as the fruit of the same name.
+As the name implies, the shade of orange peach shares the same color as the fruit of the same name.

 This pale yellow shade of orange has been called peach since 1588.